Family put drug lord behind bars for murder, now they fear he’ll come after them from prison

-EL PASO, Texas (Border Report) — When Elmer Archuleta noticed that many teenagers in his home town were turning to drugs, he organized sporting and musical activities to keep them away from trouble.
+EL PASO, Texas (Border Report) — When Elmer Garcia Archuleta noticed that many teenagers in his home town were turning to drugs, he organized sporting and musical activities to keep them away from trouble.

 “He was an activist.
 He was a young man who wanted to improve his town and help others.
 He wanted the kids not to do drugs or get involved in drug trafficking.
 Already, some were starting to run errands for drug dealers,” said his sister, Elvira Garcia Archuleta.